 We process this information so we can provide you with the service we offer you as well as maintain our communication with you.
 Our legal basis for doing this is Article.
 6.1.f – legitimate interest.
 It is in our legitimate interests of the charity to provide lifesaving skills to school pupils.

 We will also use your contact data to send occasional updates via email to both customers and anyone who has signed up to receive these on our website.
 If you are an existing recipient, we are permitted to send you email marketing as we have already collected your data during the course providing you a service.
 You can withdraw your consent at any time by using the ‘unsubscribe’ function on the email.

-If you sign up to receive notifications from us, then we ask your consent (Art.
+If you sign up to receive notifications from us, then we ask your consent (Article.
 6.1.a) to do this.
 You may withdraw your consent at any time by using the ‘unsubscribe’ function.

-If you wish to become a volunteer with us, then we will collect the following information from your representative:
+If you wish to become a volunteer with us, then we will collect the following information from you: